jedisct1/libsodium/README.markdown

     #include <sodium.h>

-This is not required, however, before any other libsodium function, it is recommended to call:
+This is not required, however, before any other libsodium functions, it is recommended to call:

     sodium_init();